Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Algorithms for Learning and Quantizing Linear Models

 \subsection{Random Correlation Maximization (RCM)}

-We now propose and analyze \textbf{RCM}, a random source coding scheme that (almost) asymptotically achieves the lower bound of Thm. \ref{thm:minimax_error_lower_bound} for well-conditioned matrices $\Wv$. \textbf{RCM} learns the magnitude of $\thetav$ exactly as in Sec. \ref{subsec:naive_learning_and_quantization}.
-The difference lies in the learning strategy of the direction of $\thetav$.\\
+We now propose and analyze \textbf{RCM}, a random source coding scheme that achieves the lower bound (with an additive $\sqrt{(\log d)/d}$ term) of Thm. \ref{thm:minimax_error_lower_bound} for well-conditioned matrices $\Xv$. \textbf{RCM} estimates $\lVert \thetav \rVert_2$ exactly as in \S \ref{subsec:naive_learning_and_quantization}.
+The difference lies in the learning strategy of the direction of $\thetav$.